What are the Social Security trust funds, and how are they financed?

 Trust Fund Solvency and Government-Wide Deficits

-Both the OASI and DI trust funds face shortfalls as benefits currently exceed the taxes paid into each (figure 1).
-In the near future, benefits from the combined OASDI trust fund will exceed revenues, including interest payments from the Treasury.
-In the 2018 Trustees’ Report, Social Security’s actuaries projected that the DI trust fund will be exhausted by 2032 and the OASI trust fund will be exhausted by 2034.
+Both the OASI and DI trust funds face shortfalls as benefits currently exceed the taxes paid into their combined total.
+In recent years, costs (mainly benefits) of the combined OASDI trust fund exceeded income when including interest payments from the Treasury, though just barely breaking even in 2018 (Table 1.).
+However, excluding interest, combined trust fund has been running deficits since 2010 (see Figure 1).
+In the 2019 Trustees’ Report, Social Security’s actuaries projected that the DI trust fund will be exhausted by 2052 and the OASI trust fund will be exhausted by 2035.
 If either event occurs, the Social Security Administration will only be able to pay a portion of benefits from payroll taxes collected—about three-quarters of promised benefits in the case of Social Security.

 When the DI fund came close to depletion in 1994, Congress diverted some of the OASI fund’s payroll tax receipts to the DI fund to maintain its solvency.
-Legislators took this step again in 2015, transferring funds from the OASI trust fund to extend the DI fund’s solvency.
+Legislators took this step again in 2015, transferring funds from the OASI trust fund to extend the DI fund’s solvency, but thereby advanced the date when the OASI fund would be exhausted.

-To restore long-term trust fund solvency, policymakers will need to change Social Security through some combination of raising the payroll tax rate, reducing benefits, and tapping other sources of revenue.
+To restore long-term trust fund solvency, policymakers will need to change Social Security through some combination of raising the payroll tax rate, reducing the rate of growth of benefits for future retirees, and tapping other sources of revenue.
+Research shows that both lifetime benefits and taxes increase from generation to generation, implying that any reduction in scheduled benefits can still leave future retirees with higher lifetime benefits than current retirees.
+(Steuerle and Quakenbush 2018).
 To ameliorate the ever-growing gap between benefits relative to taxes, which adds to total government deficits, policymakers need to act soon.
-The sooner policymakers make adjustments, the less dramatic those adjustments will need to be.
+The sooner policymakers make adjustments, the less dramatic those adjustments will need to be and the less the burden most likely placed on future generations.